AntoCuc/GpxSplitter/README.md

 Note: To build a Mac executable we require an artefact found only on Mac computers.
-Our Travis uses Linux Ubuntu to perform the builds so the creation of Mac applications is not part of the above Continous Delivery Job.
+Our Travis uses Linux Ubuntu to perform the builds so the creation of Mac applications is not part of the above Continuous Delivery Job.

 Monthly updates
 ---------------